 Through various activities, we of the Clayworkers’ Guild serve the community while we provide exhibits and workshops.
 We strive to aid, encourage, advise, and work together to support each other’s endeavors.
 We always welcome new members and we delight in sharing what we do with interested participants.

 Just take a look at some of our presenters.
-Click on the underlined names and you will reach their website or Facebook page.
+Click on the green and underlined names and you will reach their website, the gallery that represents them or their Facebook page.

 Slideshow of several of our presenters: